 Gulf Oyster Reefs Are Hurting.
-Now There's Help From Oil Spill Aid Money.
+Now There's Help From Oil Spill Aid Money

 Off Cedar Key on Florida's west coast, the water is some of the most pristine in the Gulf.
 The estuary there has long supported a thriving seafood industry.